Naropin Side Effects

 Generic Name: ropivacaine

-Note: This document contains side effect information about ropivacaine.
-Some of the dosage forms listed on this page may not apply to the brand name Naropin.
+Note: This page contains side effects data for the generic drug ropivacaine.
+It is possible that some of the dosage forms included below may not apply to the brand name Naropin.

 For the Consumer

 Applies to ropivacaine: injection solution

 Along with its needed effects, ropivacaine (the active ingredient contained in Naropin) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.